Melomario57/Melomario57/README.md

 -🌱Building some projects using HTML, CSS, JS, React, NodeJs and Express.

 -💁🏻‍♂️I enjoy following and meet people who are working in the tech industry.

--✨My next goal is how to create a complete project by using my frontend and backend skills.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">